bmtnc/avpipeline/README.md

 **Disclaimer**: This package is not affiliated with Alpha Vantage.
 Please review Alpha Vantage's terms of service before using their API.

-**Technical Innovation**: This package demonstrates how configuration-based architecture can dramatically reduce code complexity while improving functionality and maintainability - a pattern that can serve as a model for other API wrapper packages.
+**Technical Note**: This package demonstrates how configuration-based architecture can reduce code complexity while improving functionality and maintainability - a pattern that can serve as a model for other API wrapper packages.